 Costway is recalling about 16,000 double baby strollers.
-The recalled strollers violate the Federal Standard for Carriages and Strollers.
+The recalled strollers violate federal standards.
 A child’s torso can pass through the opening between the activity tray and the seat bottom and his/her head can become entrapped, posing entrapment and strangulation hazards.
-The location of the crotch restraint creates a large opening between the seat bottom and the restraint, posing a fall hazard to children.
-No incidents or injuries have been reported.

 The U.S. Food and Drug Administration is advising consumers not to use any hand sanitizer manufactured by Eskbiochem SA de CV in Mexico, due to the potential presence of methanol,wood alcohol, a substance that can be toxic when absorbed through the skin or ingested.
 The FDA has identified the following products manufactured by Eskbiochem: All-Clean Hand Sanitizer (NDC: 74589-002-01) Esk Biochem Hand Sanitizer (NDC: 74589-007-01) CleanCare NoGerm Advanced Hand Sanitizer 75% Alcohol (NDC: 74589-008-04) Lavar 70 Gel Hand Sanitizer (NDC: 74589-006-01) The Good Gel Antibacterial Gel Hand Sanitizer (NDC: 74589-010-10) CleanCare NoGerm Advanced Hand Sanitizer 80% Alcohol (NDC: 74589-005-03) CleanCare NoGerm Advanced Hand Sanitizer 75% Alcohol (NDC: 74589-009-01) CleanCare NoGerm Advanced Hand Sanitizer 80% Alcohol (NDC: 74589-003-01) Saniderm Advanced Hand Sanitizer (NDC: 74589-001-01) The FDA tested samples of Lavar Gel and CleanCare No Germ.
 Lavar Gel contains 81 percent methanol and no ethyl alcohol, and CleanCare No Germ contains 28 percent methanol.
 Methanol isn't an acceptable ingredient for hand sanitizers and shouldn't be used due to its toxic effects.